vd-wro/VD26/docs/11_other_resources.md

 * **Ultrasonic Sensor Mount**: Snug-fit screwless mounts allow fast repairs and simpler building during competition.
 Tolerance management principles were applied to fine tune friction between the chassis and the sonars.

 * **LED Headlights**: Additional illumination improves camera readings during low light scenarios.
-The PixyCam's built-in LEDs enhance lighting and suports the robot's headlights.
+The PixyCam's built-in LEDs enhance lighting and supports the robot's headlights.

-* **Chassis Redesign**: The redesigned chassis has an array of benefits during the construction phase, not only facilitating it's assembly, but also improving printing time, quality, and durability by using a flat base.
+* **Chassis Redesign**: The redesigned chassis has an array of benefits during the construction phase, not only facilitating its assembly, but also improving printing time, quality, and durability by using a flat base.

 * **Lifted Chassis**: During rounds we noticed mats were not completely flat, so we decided to lift the car, making the robot capable to traverse bumps .

 * **Double Camera Mount**: During the development of ViZio, multiple camera angles were tested to identify the best view.
 However, camera movement was restricted to a single fixed slot; hence, to further amplify flexibility, dual camera mounts were implemented into our new model.

-* **KiCad PCB**: ***No more flying screw man...*** We designed a custom KiCad PCB to avoid all problems mentioned from the first version!
+* **KiCad PCB**: ***No more flying screw...*** We designed a custom KiCad PCB to avoid all problems mentioned from the first version!

 ![ViZio 2.0](./../assets/hardware_photos/ViZio_2.0_Lights.JPG)